 Yes, you can have an active account on hundreds of networks…but it’s smarter to focus your energy on maximizing a fewer number of profiles.
 What good does it do you to have so many active profiles with no connections on them?
 You’re literally shouting into thin air.

 Fish Where The Fish Are

-You don’t need to be hyper active on more than 3 or 4 social networks.
+You don’t need to be hyperactive on more than 3 or 4 social networks.
 Find out where the best place is to reach your target audience…and become a valued member of those networks.
-The most networks does not win…stay focused.
+Most networks do not win…stay focused.